anshuman-dev/slack-status/README.md

 # slack-status

-This is the README.md file
+This is the README.md file.
+With the new updates